Thanksgiving Day, Thurs., Nov. 23, 2023

 Participants may also register on site and drop off five nonperishable food items for Ozarks Food Harvest.
 Historically, Turkey Trot is one of the group’s largest food drives of the year.

-Turkey Trot is presented by Brad Bradshaw MD, JD, LC, with additional support from TierOne, Ozarks Coca-Cola/Dr Pepper Bottling Company, Esterly Schneider and Foundation Recovery Systems.
+Turkey Trot is presented by Brad Bradshaw MD, JD, LC, with additional support from Cox Health, Davis Properties, Cox Health Plans, Great Southern Bank, Mercy, TierOne, Ozarks Coca-Cola/Dr Pepper Bottling Company, Penmac Staffing and Esterly Schneider.

 Packet Pick up